$6.6m Seed Round led by Craft Ventures

 • People: cross-functional employees and teams

-• Process: defined goals and workflows based on proven successes
+• Process: defined KPIs, metrics, goals and workflows based on proven successes

-• Technology: unified tech stacks for collaborative work and single source of truth
+• Technology: RevOps software and unified RevOps tech stacks for collaborative work and single source of truth

 • Data: decisions made based on facts, not opinions

 The fundamental assumption of RevOps is that marketing, sales, and success don’t operate within their own silos.
-By connecting these functions, RevOps ensures not only a common foundation upon which they all operate, but also a seamless experience for the prospect and customer—by providing personalization at scale.
+By connecting these functions, a solid RevOps strategy ensures not only a common foundation upon which they all operate, but also a seamless experience for the prospect and customer—by providing personalization at scale.

 According to Stephen Diorio, Director of the Revenue Enablement Institute and Forbes contributor, “At the highest level…[RevOps is] important because growing a business…is a digital, data-driven, and technology enabled team sport.
 B2B growth leaders are driving a machine that uses customer data as gasoline, selling content as oxygen, and digital technology to get traction with customers.
 The assets that support this growth machine – customer data, digital selling infrastructure, and brands – are the largest financial assets on the company balance sheet.”